Carter Conlon

 Carter Conlon (born 1953) is a Canadian-born American pastor and author.
-He is best known as the outgoing senior pastor of Times Square Church in New York City.
+He is best known as the former senior pastor of Times Square Church in New York City.

 Biography

 Conlon was born and raised in Noranda, Quebec.
-He graduated from Carleton University in Ottawa, Ontario where he received a bachelor's degree in law and sociology.
+He graduated from Carleton University in Ottawa, Ontario, where he received a bachelor's degree in law and sociology.

 In 1987, he left his 12-year career as a police officer to enter full-time ministry.
 He founded a church, a Christian school, and a food bank in Riceville, Canada.
 He owned and operated a sheep farm as well.
-During those years, he also traveled throughout the country—speaking at various churches from Prince Edward Island to Alberta, to the Inuit in the Arctic.
+During those years, he also traveled throughout the country, speaking at various churches from Prince Edward Island to Alberta, to the Inuit in the Arctic.

-In 1994, he joined the pastoral staff of Times Square Church at the invitation of founding pastor, David Wilkerson.
+In 1994, he joined the pastoral staff of Times Square Church at the invitation of founding pastor David Wilkerson.
 He was appointed to the office of senior pastor in 2001.
-Conlon announced in February 2020 that he would be stepping down as Senior Pastor of Times Square Church in May of the same year, passing the leadership to Tim Dilena, in order to focus on his radio ministry, speaking and writing books.
+Conlon announced in February 2020 that he would be stepping down as senior pastor of Times Square Church in May of the same year, passing the leadership to Tim Dilena, in order to focus on his radio ministry, speaking, and writing books.

-He and his wife, Teresa, have three children and eight grandchildren.
+Conlon and his wife, Teresa, have three children and eight grandchildren.